Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 It’s good to note that many mountaineering societies request that human ash isn’t scattered on high hills and mountainsides as the remains have been shown to have a negative impact on alpine plants.
 The ash covers delicate foliage and can sometimes destroy the plant.

-It quickly becomes apparent that there are contradictions and differences between countries and societies when it comes to scattering the ash of a deceased loved one.
+It quickly becomes apparent that there are contradictions and differences between countries and societies when it comes to scattering the ashes of a deceased loved one.

 Here are some common rules that countries like Ireland, the UK, Canada, Australia, and the USA all share: